nusxiaoman/DSS5208_Project2_NOAA/TRAINING_GUIDE.md

     full

 # Note: The '--' separator must be in quotes for PowerShell
-# TTL set to 8 hours (28800s) to prevent timeout - default 4hrs is too short
+# TTL set to 2d to prevent timeout - default 4hrs is too short
 ```

 **Parameters**: